aaSemble/python-aasemble.deployment/README.md

 This is the Overcast Deployment Engine.
 It's a cloud centric deployment engine that aims to facilitate deployment for both ephemeral environments (for integration testing) as well for long-lived environments.
-Support for the latter is still sketchy, but it's coming soon.
+Support for the latter is still a little sketchy, but it's improving quickly.

 Overcast learns from a YAML file what needs to be done for your deployment.
 Here's the simplest possible example: